What is lung cancer?Lung cancer results from abnormal growth of cells in the lining of the lungs, leading to the growth of a malignant tumour.

 TreatmentTreatment for cancer involves a combination of surgery to remove cancer cells, and chemotherapy and radiation therapy to kill cancer cells.
 Lung cancer is incurable unless complete surgical removal of the tumour cells can be achieved.

-Radiation therapy may be used for both NSCLC and SCLC and is a good option for people who are not suitable for surgery or who refuse surgery.
+Radiation therapy, which uses high-powered energy beams to kill cancer cells, may be used for both NSCLC and SCLC and is a good option for people who are not suitable for surgery or who refuse surgery.
+It can also be used after surgery to kill any cancer cells that might remain.

-Also used in the treatment of lung cancer are targeted therapies.
-These are drugs (gefitinib and erlotinib) or antibodies (cetuximab, bevacizumab) that block the growth and spread of cancer by interfering with specific molecules involved in tumour growth and progression.
+Also used in the treatment of lung cancer are molecular-targeted therapies.
+These are drugs (gefitinib, nivolumab and erlotinib) or monoclonal antibodies (cetuximab, bevacizumab) that block the growth and spread of cancer by interfering with specific molecules involved in tumour growth and progression.
 They are used in some patients with NSCLC that does not respond to standard chemotherapy.
+Molecular-targeted therapy drugs are often used in combination with standard chemotherapy drugs.

 PreventionThe most effective measure that can be taken to prevent the development of lung cancer is to stop smoking.
 Reducing exposure to passive smoking is also an effective method of prevention.